Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Lists the NetworkAttachments for a project in the given scope.
 */
 await gapi.client.compute.networkAttachments.list({ project: "project", region: "region",  });

 /*
+Patches the specified NetworkAttachment resource with the data included in the request.
+This method supports PATCH semantics and uses JSON merge patch format and processing rules.
+*/
+await gapi.client.compute.networkAttachments.patch({ networkAttachment: "networkAttachment", project: "project", region: "region",  });

+/*
 Sets the access control policy on the specified resource.
 Replaces any existing policy.